Deblokt/jumps/README.md

 STOPW
 CLR

-JUMP 'E' // comment this line out to go in a loop
+JUMP 'E' // comment this line out to loop the loop
 HLT 1000
 JUMP 'S'